2020 Federal Standard of Excellence

 - Continuum of Care programs are the nation’s primary structure for assisting people experiencing homelessness.
 Over more than a decade, increased CoC effectiveness has been supported by Homeless Management Information Systems and evidence-based funding of increased permanent supportive housing.
-As a result, the estimated number of chronically homeless individuals in 2018 was 16 percent less than the number in 2010.
-Following the Interagency Council on Homelessness guidelines, 72 communities and 3 states have effectively ended veteran homelessness.
+As a result, the estimated numberof chronically homeless individuals declined 27 percent between 2010 and 2016; subsequent increases in unsheltered chronically homeless individuals, however, motivated increases in emergency shelter beds.
+Following federal criteria, 78 communities and 3 states have effectively ended veteran homelessness.

 8.6 Did the agency provide guidance which makes clear that city, county, and state government, and/or other grantees can or should use the funds they receive from these programs to conduct program evaluations and/or to strengthen their evaluation capacity-building efforts?

-- As a condition of grant award, all HUD competitive grantees are required to cooperate in any HUD-sponsored research or evaluation studies.
-Eligible activities using grant funds are limited to those allowed by law.
-HUD also provides technical assistance to strengthen performance management capacity.
+- HUD operates a centralized evaluation program under the guidance of the evaluation officer.
+As a condition of grant award, all HUD competitive grantees are required to cooperate in any HUD-sponsored research or evaluation studies and to provide program monitoring data.
+A number of program statutes do not authorize formal evaluation as an eligible activity for use of program funds.
+HUD also provides technical assistance to strengthen grantees’ capacity for evaluation and performance management capacity.

 (Examples: Evidence-based funding set-asides; requirements to invest funds in evidence-based activities; Pay for Success provisions)